-□ LIDAR actually started with CW searchlight using geometry to determine altitude.
-The invention of lasers pushed lidar to a whole new level - modern laser remote sensing.
-The time-of-flight of a short pulse is used to precisely determine range and altitude.

-Modern lidars have various formats and utilize different ways to determine altitude and range precisely.
+- LIDAR actually started with CW searchlight using geometry to determine altitude.
+The invention of lasers pushed lidar to a whole new level modern laser remote sensing.
+The time-of-flight of a short pulse is used to precisely determine range and altitude. - ☐ Modern lidars have various formats from numerous atmosphere lidars to target lidars. - Modern lidars utilize different approaches to determine altitude and range precisely: (1) geometry for searchlight or cw lidar; (2) the time of flight for ns pulse atmosphere lidar; (3) the time of flight and digitized pulse shape comparison for laser altimeter.